Tuukka Taponen: Formula Regional Middle East Championship

 Taponen would make his racing debut in Formula Regional machinery in the Formula Regional Middle East Championship for R-ace GP, partnering Jesse Carrasquedo Jr. and Zachary David.
-During the season, Taponen would earn 255 points and 5 wins in a title battle with Formula 2 driver Taylor Barnard, and fellow Ferrari Driver Academy junior and FRECA driver Rafael Câmara.
+During the season, Taponen would earn 255 points and five wins in a title battle with Formula 2 driver Taylor Barnard, and fellow Ferrari Driver Academy junior and FRECA driver Rafael Câmara.
 He would claim the championship in race 1 of the fifth and final round.

-After winning the title, Taponen's teammates Carrasquedo and David would earn 0 and 112 points respectively, finishing 24th and 4th, with the latter being 143 points behind Taponen.
+After winning the title, Taponen's teammates Carrasquedo and David would earn zero and 112 points respectively, finishing 24th and fourth, with the latter being 143 points behind Taponen.
 He would win the rookie cup earning 315 points, 137 more than FRECA driver Ugo Ugochukwu and 143 more than FRECA driver James Wharton.
 He would also help his team R-ace GP to the team's championship trophy, the team collecting 312 points with the help of his teammates.